 - Reach out to writers contributing to other industry publications or blogs

-- Get matched with writers in ClearVoice Marketplace
+- Get matched with freelance writers in the ClearVoice Talent Network.

 - Place a job posting